EXPLAINER-The bitter takeover battle between India's Adani and news network NDTV | Business

 - India

 When India's richest man Gautam Adani this week unveiled plans for his firm to control a majority stake in New Delhi Television (NDTV), it was the stealth approach in executing the transaction that drew most attention in the news industry.
-But NDTV, one of nation's most popular news networks, is seeking to block the takeover attempt by the billionaire tycoon's group, saying regulatory restrictions prevent the bid from proceeding.
+Since then, NDTV and Adani have locked horns with each other in public.
+NDTV says certain regulatory restrictions on its founders prohibit them from transferring shares to Adani, a position the billionaire's group refuted on Friday.

 A COMPANY CALLED VCPL Much of the spotlight on Adani's two-stage takeover bid is on one, little-known Indian company: Vishvapradhan Commercial Private Limited (VCPL), founded in 2008.